-- 59 independent of their calculated MELD.
-There is also inadequate evidence to support a MELD - 60 exception for transfusion dependence independent of MELD with one exception, spur cell - 61 hemolytic anemia (SCHA).37 However, due to the infrequent occurrence of SCHA in a transplant - 62 candidate, and its common association with recent alcohol use or active infection, MELD - exception is not recommended.
-Similarly there is no evidence to support that candidates with - transfusion dependence who develop antibodies while waiting warrant a MELD exception.
-38,39
+- to the infrequent occurrence of SCHA in a transplant candidate, and its common association - 132 with recent alcohol use or active infection, MELD exception is not recommended.
+Similarly there - is no evidence to support that candidates with transfusion dependence who develop antibodies - 134 while waiting warrant a MELD exception.^{18,19}

-Hepatic Encephalopathy
+135 Hepatic Encephalopathy

-- 66 Hepatic encephalopathy (HE) is a complication of chronic liver disease associated with - 67 significant morbidity.
-There is an absence of evidence of sufficient quality to support MELD - 68 exception for complications of HE.
-40,41,42,43
+- 136 Hepatic encephalopathy (HE) is a complication of chronic liver disease associated with - 137 significant morbidity.
+There is an absence of evidence of sufficient quality to support MELD - 138 exception for complications of HE.^{20,21,22,23}

-Hepatic Epithelioid Hemangioendothelioma
+139 Hepatic Epithelioid Hemangioendothelioma

-- 70 Approval of MELD exception points for adult candidates with unresectable Hepatic - 71 Epithelioid Hemangioendothelioma (HEHE) may be appropriate in some instances.
-Biopsy - must be performed to establish the diagnosis of HEHE, and exclude hemangiosarcoma. - HEHE is a rare, low grade primary liver tumor of mesenchymal cell origin.
+140 Approval of MELD exception points for adult candidates with unresectable Hepatic

+- 141 Epithelioid Hemangioendothelioma (HEHE) may be appropriate in some instances. - 142 Biopsy must be performed to establish the diagnosis of HEHE, and exclude hemangiosarcoma. - 143 HEHE is a rare, low grade primary liver tumor of mesenchymal cell origin.
 Because of the rarity - of the diagnosis, as well as the variability in presentation, the optimal treatment strategies are - not fully established.
-However, for lesions which cannot be resected, liver transplant is - 76 associated with 1, 5, and 10-year patient survival rates of 97%, 83%, and 74%; with more - 77 favorable results occurring in patients without microvascular invasion.
-The presence of extra- - 78 hepatic disease has not been associated with decreased survival post liver transplant and - therefore should not be an absolute contraindication.
-Controversy regarding the role of liver - 80 transplant in treating HEHE relates to the variable course of disease in the absence of liver - 81 transplant, with some patients demonstrating regression or stabilization of disease and - 82 prolonged survival.
-44,45
+However, for lesions which cannot be resected, liver transplant is - associated with 1, 5, and 10-year patient survival rates of 97%, 83%, and 74%; with more - 147 favorable results occurring in patients without microvascular invasion.
+The presence of extra- - 148 hepatic disease has not been associated with decreased survival post liver transplant and - 149 therefore should not be an absolute contraindication.
+Controversy regarding the role of liver - 150 transplant in treating HEHE relates to the variable course of disease in the absence of liver - transplant, with some patients demonstrating regression or stabilization of disease and - 152 prolonged survival.^{24,25}